 Stay active—no matter how old you get.
 The more active you are, the less likely it is that you will develop heart disease.

-That’s the conclusion of a recent study that investigated the link between physical activity and heart and brain health in older adults.
-Exercise has been shown to improve heart and brain health in adults under 60 years of age by lowering risk factors such as blood sugar, blood pressure, and cholesterol.
+That’s the conclusion of a recent study1 that investigated the link between physical activity and heart and brain health in older adults.
+Exercise can improve heart and brain health in adults by lowering risk factors such as blood sugar, blood pressure, and cholesterol.
 However, regular exercise is equally as important in the elderly, who are over 70 years of age.

 The researchers measured physical activity of the participants in the laboratory yearly with assessments of their walking habits including walking pace and walking distance.
 In addition, the participants reported their leisure activities in a questionnaire completed several times over the ten year period.
 The questionnaire asked questions about fifteen activities including hiking, biking, gardening, raking leaves, and mowing the lawn.
 The researchers wanted to see if there was a link between the amount of exercise and the number of cardiovascular events, such as heart attack, heart disease, or stroke.